pstaender/modulware/README.md

-# Modulware
+# Modulware - Middleware for modules
-## … helps you to organize plugins via folders in your webapplication
+## … helps you to organize modular stuff via subfolders in your webapplication

-Here module(s) **are not** `node_modules` :) Modules are folders including code, config and routes for your webapplication, to keep it modular and a bit more organized.
+Wording attention: Here module(s) **are not** the libraries you usually find in `node_modules`!
+In our case modules are folders including code, config, routes and translation data for your webapplication.
+They should keep your project more modular and organized… you could also regard them as plugins.

 ## Example

-A submodule could be:
+A submodule (`mysubmodule`) could look like:

 ```
 + project/